JustAnOpossum/myq-node/README.md

 ## NO LONGER WORKS!!!
-## Due to app updates it is imossible to packetsniff to get the new API endpoints.
+## Due to app updates it is impossible to packetsniff to get the new API endpoints.

 This module is made for people who have a Myq Chamberlain garage door opener.